Proper pipetting: 10 tips on how to pipette

 - Calibrate based on liquid density: Recalibrate your pipette if the liquid has a considerably different density than water

 To improve accuracy and precision when using an air displacement pipette, the pipette, tips and liquids need to be equilibrated to room temperature if the experiment allows.

 Accuracy refers to how close the dispense volume is to what you set the pipette to dispense.
 It is affected by pipette calibration and pipetting technique.

-Precision measures how true a pipette is to the target volume over multiple dispenses.
+Precision measures how consistent the volume is over numerous dispenses.
 Precision can be corrected with proper pipetting practices.

 Note: Temperature differences lead to volume contraction or expansion of the air cushion inside the pipette tip and pipette, which can negatively impact the accuracy and precision of the dispense.

 How to pipette

 When pipetting, the angle of the pipette can play an important role in obtaining good results.
 If possible, hold the pipette at a constant angle throughout the entire process.
 Ideally, the angle at which the pipette is held should not exceed 20 degrees.
 For very small volumes of 30 microliters or less, the straighter the pipette, the better.